rapid7/alcide-github-actions/README.md

 # alcide-github-actions

-This Repo created in order to centrelize Github-Actions that can be consume using other git repositories in otder to run workflows.
+alcide-github-actions git repository created in order to centralize Github actions that can be consumed using other git repositories in order to run github actions workflows.